samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 ## Introducing Microsoft Azure Cloud Platform

 Microsoft Azure is a platform which provides components to quickly create, implement, and manage cloud solutions.
-It offers wide range of application, computing, warehouse, network services, and supports all three models of cloud services:
+It offers a wide range of application, computing, warehouse, network services, and supports all three models of cloud services:

 * [Infrastructure as a Service (IaaS)](https://azure.microsoft.com/en-us/overview/what-is-iaas);
 * [Platform as a Service (PaaS)](https://azure.microsoft.com/en-us/overview/what-is-paas);
 * and [Software as a Service (SaaS)](https://azure.microsoft.com/en-us/overview/what-is-saas).

 Microsoft Azure is available through a [web portal](https://portal.azure.com/) where all mentioned components can be created and configured.
-In this article, we will use Azure Functions: a PaaS solution that enables developers running small pieces of code without bothering about whole application or the infrastructure to run it.
+In this article, we will use Azure Functions: a PaaS solution that enables developers running small pieces of code without bothering about the whole application or the infrastructure to run it.

 Creating an Azure account is free of charge but you have to provide some credit card information.
-There will be no charge, except for a temporary authorisation hold.
-Microsoft offers $200 credit for start to explore services for 30 days.
+There will be no charge, except for a temporary authorization hold.
+Microsoft offers $200 credit for starting to explore services for 30 days.

 If you decide not to upgrade at the end of 30 days or once you've used up your $200 credit, any products you’ve deployed will be decommissioned and you won’t be able to access them.
 You will not be charged and you can always upgrade your subscription.